 During the COVID-19 pandemic, in line with NHS England national guidance, we had to postponed almost all planned (elective) procedures and operations.
 We protected urgent treatment for cancer or other specific groups of patients whose treatment cannot be deferred or provided by other means and urgent operations were carried out at Ashtead and St Anthony’s hospitals.

 This meant that temporarily we had re-purpose facilities in the South West London Elective Orthopaedic Centre (SWLEOC) at Epsom Hospital to create an extra 30 to 55 intensive care beds.
 We are now looking to reintroduce some essential face to face outpatient and planned care appointments and are letting our patients know.

 In maternity services, we are currently able to keep both Epsom and St Helier maternity units open.
-However, due to staffing levels and theatre capacity at Epsom, we have temporarily transferred all elective caesarean-sections to St Helier Hospital.
 We have contacted all those women affected to explain this change with our apologies.
-This will mean some women will have to travel further for their elective caesareans, but it means we can maintain capacity for any emergency caesarean procedures and provide safe care for women and their babies.